SunJZ2021/China-GDP-per-Capita-Growth/README.md

-# Reasons for GDP per Capita growth of China
+# Reasons for GDP per Capita growth of China (drafted)

 Regression analysis is a commonly used method in economic forecasting.
 This work takes the study of reasons for GDP per Capita growth of China as an example: